CluelessBiker/project1-la-lucha/README.md

 Stackoverflow [Reply](https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website) explained how to add an icon to the browser tab of the web page.

 Support was provided by my fellow student [Mats](https://github.com/Pelikantapeten/p1-nacka-tomato-society) by aiding me in bouncing off ideas & venting frustrations.
 They were also immeasurably helpful in explaining Media Queries in a way that I was able to grasp.
+They also informed me that when creating a contact form, one most also create a form-dump page.

 ### Media
 - Hero image is called ["Food Truck in the Street"](https://www.thebalancesmb.com/thmb/IRZI2gmNsYFTTPCH774ohMD4uJE=/2088x1436/filters:fill(auto,1)/food-truck-in-the-street-496731672-863bfb69328341c1804fec18e39be715.jpg) by Maica